MicrosoftDocs/OData-docs/Odata-docs/webapi/first-odata-api.md

 This sample:

-* Demonstrates how to add [OData](https://www.odata.org/) query options support in an ASP.NET Core Web API app.?
+* Demonstrates how to add [OData](https://www.odata.org/) query options support in an ASP.NET Core Web API app.
 * Uses the completed [to-do Web API](/aspnet/core/tutorials/first-web-api) as a starting point.
 * Does not use an [Entity Data Model](http://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html#_Toc453752491) (EDM).

+> [!WARNING]
-A malicious or naive client may construct a query that consumes excessive resources.
+> A malicious or naive client may construct a query that consumes excessive resources.
 Such a query can disrupt access to your service.
 Review [Security Guidance for ASP.NET Core Web API OData](odata-security.md) before starting this tutorial.

 * [.NET Core SDK 2.2 or later](https://www.microsoft.com/net/download/all)